 The idea of Shave for Hope comes from the fact that the incidence rate of childhood cancer in Indonesia keeps increasing, where at the same time the awareness of people towards cancer keeps on decreasing.
 Statistics show that every year, more than 4100 new cases of childhood cancer arise (credit: shave for hope website)

 How wonderful isn’t it.
 The fact that we could do something to our society, to the children, who will became our future.
 Furthermore, in an easy way.
 Some people might think it is just a small contribution.

 But you know what, something big, first came from something small.
 And sometimes, being a hero doesn’t mean to do something big, but doing something small that will bring a big change in others life.

 For me, I really have to say thank you to Shave for Hope, and to all beloved children who fight against cancer.
 Because all of you, give me the courage to be bald.
 Just to remind myself that kids should be smiling not fighting cancer.

 And that being bald, especially because of the treatment for cancer is something that should not be scared of or embarassed about.

 Being bald, doesn’t mean that you are ugly or different from others.

 Being bald, means that you are brave enough, more than the others.

 Just look at us!
 We are proud to be bald, and we are still as pretty and handsome as we are before.
 And for your info, there are people that became even more pretty and more handsome with their bald head.

 We wait almost for one hour until our turn while listening to Delon singing and also the Nelwans.
-Then when it turns to be ours, we still have to line up.
+Then when it was our turn, we still have to line up.
 And it was a really really really long line for sure.